 It greatly depends on the sound you’re after, your source sounds/recordings, and what problems you’re encountering in the mix.

-8. Avoid Ear Fatigue and Take Breaks
+8. Avoid Ear Fatigue By Taking Breaks

 While the mixing process can be fun as well as frustrating it is important to take breaks otherwise you risk making poor mixing decisions based on the limitations of a fatigued ear.